 Mouthwatering, delectable cuisine coupled with warm, modern atmospheres mark these five best restaurants of which food connoisseurs are sure to rave.
 Let’s take a look at the créme de la créme, or rather, la flor y nata, of Lima eateries, in our guide to Lima’s culinary scene.

 The flagship restaurant of Peruvian Chef Virgilio Martinez, Central Restaurant Lima reaps rave accolades in cuisine.
 Martínez and his wife and partner in business Pia León won the award for the best restaurant in the world at the 50 Best Restaurants awards in 2023.
 Their restaurant, Central, also came second in 2022 and is one of the most exciting restaurants in Lima.
 In 2021, the restaurant ranked 4th in the World’s 50 Best Restaurants and 3rd in the best restaurant of Latin America.

-Certainly award-winning, this dining experience is conveniently located across from the Larcomar shopping mall.
-Found in the Miraflores district of Lima on the coast of Peru, Central rests just blocks from the beach.
+Central is conveniently located across from the Larcomar shopping mall in the bohemian neighborhood of Miraflores district of Lima.

 Chef Virgilio Martinez studied at Le Cordon Bleu in Ottawa and London.
 Serving as executive chef at the highly acclaimed Astrid y Gaston in Bogotá and Madrid brings even more credit to this chef’s name.
 Currently, he manages other projects as well, including Lima, Lima Floral, and Lima concession at Harrods, all in London.
 And, with eyes to the horizon, Martinez, recently launched a new venture bringing Peruvian cuisine to Dubai.